LEEYJ1021/sadaf/README.md

 | Marginal effect, Search | 0.949 |
 | Marginal effect, Shopping | 0.563 |

-**H3: supported.** A one-log-unit increase in CTR is associated with roughly 68% more log-ROAS lift on Search campaigns than on Shopping campaigns, consistent with Search traffic reflecting more deliberate, higher-intent queries.
-Corroborated at the distributional level by R2 (§5.7).
+**H3: supported.** The estimated CTR–ROAS elasticity is 0.949 for Search campaigns and 0.563 for Shopping campaigns — CTR improvements are associated with a stronger ROAS response on Search than on Shopping, consistent with Search traffic reflecting more deliberate, higher-intent queries.

-### 5.4 H4 — Two-stage sequential ROAS prediction
+### 5.4 H4 — Two-stage sequential ROAS prediction (revised, replication-aware)

 **Stage 1 — classification (H4a): parsimony under sparsity.**